almik7078j/notes/README.md

 # 2023-12-07
 - Today's programming wisdom is to always keep learning and stay curious.
 The world of technology is constantly evolving, and as a programmer, it's important to stay up-to-date with the latest trends and best practices.
 Whether it's exploring new programming languages, experimenting with different tools and frameworks, or seeking out feedback from more experienced developers, there's always something new to discover in the world of programming.
 So never stop learning, and always be open to new ideas and perspectives.

+# 2023-12-08
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part at a time.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to write comments and document your codes to make it easier for others to understand and maintain.
+Use code editors and IDE' s (Integrated Development Environments) to streamline your coding process and take advantage of their features, such as auto-completion and debugging tools.
+Learn to use version controls, code editing tools, debuggers, etc. to improve your programming skills.